bettskyrin/VanillaExtracted/README.md

 Much like the mod itself, file structure is meant to replicate Mojang, however I do my best to comment things to make it easier on anyone else reading the code.

+This mod ***overrides vanilla loot tables***, meaning that if another mod is installed that does the same, their loot systems may not work.

 ### Special thanks to donators:

 No one yet :)